 Hypoglycemia (low blood sugar)

-Porphyria (disorders caused by buildup of porphyrin producing chemicals in the body)
+Porphyria (disorders caused by a buildup of porphyrin-producing chemicals in the body)

 Symptoms of Metabolic Neuropathy